241209-NET/Battleship.BACKEND/README.md

 - A user can create an account
 - A user can login with secure authentication
 - A user can play a game of battleship against a computer opponent
-    - A user can place ships upon the start of a game
+    - A user can place ships upon the start of a game.
-    - Turns alternate between the user and computer
+    - Turns alternate between the user and computer.
-    - A turn consists of selecting a space on a grid, and reutrning whether that space contained an enenmy ship
+    - A turn consists of selecting a space on a grid, and reutrning whether that space contained an enenmy ship.
-    - If a turn is successful, that player that fired continutes their turn
+    - If a turn is successful, that player that fired continutes their turn.
-    - If a turn is unsucesssful, the turn ends and it is the other players turn
+    - If a turn is unsucesssful, the turn ends and it is the other players turn.
     - If all enemy ships have been hit, game over player wins.
 - A user can view their wins and losses
 - A user can logout